foxglove/mcap/docs/specification/README.md

 A Schema record defines an individual schema.

 Schema records are uniquely identified within a file by their schema ID.
-A Datatye record must occur at least once in the file prior to any Channel Info referring to its schema ID.
+A Schema record must occur at least once in the file prior to any Channel Info referring to its ID.

 | Bytes | Name | Type | Description |
 | --- | --- | --- | --- |